 Adventure

-On the 21-Day Program only, we will then head even further south for the final week.
-Explore your third beach community as you try surfing, hike the jungles of Costa Rica, and take an epic boat ride to Caño Island.
+On the 21-Day Program only, we will then head even farther south for the final week.
+Explore your third nature-centric community as you try surfing, exploring a new turtle hatchery, and take an epic boat ride to Caño Island.
 Keep an eye out for sea turtles and other wildlife!
-You’ll even have a unique opportunity to hike the active and spectacular Poás Volcano before you head home.
+Wrap up your Tico adventure by sailing through the treetops on a zipline and take an aerial tram ride through the forest.

 Lodging & Meals

-You will have multiple Home Bases on this program, each a unique lodging experience as you travel along Costa Rica’s Pacific shoreline.
-Each Home Base is an ecolodge or hotel located in coastal communities on the Pacific Coast, and you’ll make several visits to the ocean during your time on-program.
+You will have multiple Home Bases on this program, each a unique lodging experience as you travel along Costa Rica’s shorelines.
+Each Home Base is an ecolodge or hotel located in coastal communities, and you’ll make several visits to the ocean during your time on-program.
 The Home Bases themselves are comfortable, with basic amenities and western-style bathrooms.
 Students will share rooms with roommates, and have shared bathrooms with showers.

 Costa Rica is known for its simple diet of rice, beans and a side of meat.
 The food at Home Base will reflect the traditional dietary staples of the people in Costa Rica.
 It will be simple, but fresh and healthy and include delicious, locally-grown fruits.